dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 # Introduction to vectorization with Vector128 and Vector256

-Vectorization is an art of converting an algorithm from operating on a single value at a time to operating on a set of values (vector).
+Vectorization is the art of converting an algorithm from operating on a single value at a time to operating on a set of values (vector).
 It can greatly improve performance at a cost of increased code complexity.

-In the recent releases, .NET has introduced plenty of APIs for vectorization.
-Vast majority of them were hardware specific.
-It required the users to provide implementation per processor architecture (x64 and/or arm64), with a possibility to use the most optimal instructions for hardware that is executing the code.
+In recent releases, .NET has introduced many new APIs for vectorization.
+The vast majority of them are hardware specific, so they require users to provide an implementation per processor architecture (x64 and/or arm64), with the option of using the most optimal instructions for hardware that is executing the code.

-.NET 7 introduced a set of new APIs for `Vector128<T>` and `Vector256<T>` that aim for writing hardware-agnostic, and cross platform vectorized code.
-The purpose of this document is to introduce the readers to the new APIs and provide a set of best practices.
+.NET 7 introduced a set of new APIs for `Vector128<T>` and `Vector256<T>` for writing hardware-agnostic, cross platform vectorized code.
+The purpose of this document is to introduce you to the new APIs and provide a set of best practices.

 ## Code structure